Looking Back to the 2013 Feb issue

 This issue of Journal Magazine will also inspire you with ideas for reinvigorating your home decor, your physical conditioning, and your relationships.
 It includes information on the new MOHAI and other local entertainment, as well as a list of suggestions for things to do this year.
 There is so much the Puget Sound region offers — let’s take advantage of it all and live this life to the fullest!

 Elizabeth Griffin, edito

-An Aside: The first time I encountered Journal Magazine I was sitting in the community living room at the Hart Heritage Assisted Living facilities which are located in the Bel Air area of Harford County, MD.
+Small world: The first time I encountered Journal Magazine I was sitting in the community living room at the Hart Heritage Assisted Living facilities which are located in the Bel Air area of Harford County, MD.
 The magazine took my attention away from the butterflies in my stomach.
 Partway through my read I realize that the Journal Magazine must have been left there by a visitor from Washington State since it was focused mainly on events in North King County and South Snohomish County.
 Nevertheless it was a good distraction until the tour began.
-You see, my sister and I were looking for Assisted Living facilities with a supportive senior living community for our father.
+You see, my sister and I were looking for assisted living facilities with a supportive senior living community for our father.
 We had spoken with our father about moving into a home for seniors about a year after our mother died.
 But he insisted he was fine on his own.
 However a stroke left him quite shaken and he agreed that we could start a search as long as it was close by.
 Our first impression of Hart Heritage Assisted Living was positive and we left that day feeling much better about the situation.
 Later that evening we showed our father the facilities' website.
 We spent a lot of time on the site pointing out all the benefits of living there.
 He was agreeable to visit the next week.

 Later that year I visited a friend out in Washington and mentioned the magazine.
 She was familiar with it since she lives just north of Seattle.
 She was curious about how I knew about this local magazine.
 Sometimes it is indeed a small world.